 - Run full loads of laundry; wash in cold water when possible and minimize the use of a clothes dryer by not over-drying and cleaning the lint trap after every load; use a drying rack.

 - Cook with crockpots and microwaves.

 - Keep refrigerators and freezers full, but not overcrowded.

 - Turn electronics completely off and/or use power strips to reduce vampire energy use.

-- In the colder months, seal leaky areas with removeable options (if landlord does not provide permanent improvements).
+- In the colder months, seal leaky areas with removable options (if the landlord does not provide permanent improvements).

 - Use plastic film on windows.

-- Use door draft stoppers (buy or make one or roll up a towel and place in drafty area).
+- Use door draft stoppers (buy or make one by rolling up a towel and placing it in drafty areas).